bxparks/AceButton/README.md

       ago.
-    * This remains an open problem because I don't use simultaneous buttons in my applications, and I have not spent much time thinking about how to handle all the different possible combinations of events and their timing interactions that are possible with 2 buttons.
+    * This remains an open problem because I don't use simultaneous buttons in my applications, and I have not spent much time thinking about how to handle all the combinations of events and their timing interactions that are possible with 2 buttons.
-* The `EventHandler` and `IEventHandler` sends a `AceButton*` pointer into the arguments, instead of a `const AceButton*` pointer.
+* The `EventHandler` and `IEventHandler` send an `AceButton*` pointer into the arguments, instead of a `const AceButton*` pointer.
     * Too late to change that without breaking backwards compatibility.
 * All internal timing variables are `uint16_t` instead of `uint32_t`.